Medicare Health Outcomes Survey-Modified (HOS-M) Overview

 Note that the Minnesota Senior Health Options, Minnesota Disability Health Options, Wisconsin Partnership Program, and Massachusetts MassHealth Senior Care Options transitioned from Medicare dual eligible demonstration status into the Medicare Advantage program in 2008.
 As a result, frailty adjusted payment rates for these Special Needs Plans (SNPs) were phased out after 2010.
 Starting in 2010, these SNPs were required to participate in HOS as part of CMS standard Medicare Advantage reporting requirements.
 In 2012 and 2013, CMS used six Activity of Daily Living (ADL) items collected from the HOS to determine frailty adjusted payments for Fully Integrated Dual Eligible (FIDE) SNPs, if the sample of SNP enrollees had similar average levels of frailty as the PACE program.
 Since 2014, FIDE SNPs can choose to use either the HOS or HOS-M for their frailty assessment.
-PACE Organizations continue to participate in HOS-M and receive frailty-adjusted payments based on the HOS-M survey data collected.
+PACE organizations continue to participate in HOS-M and receive frailty-adjusted payments based on the HOS-M survey data collected.

 Medicare HOS-M Program Timeline

-A sample of Medicare beneficiaries is drawn annually from each participating plan and surveyed in the spring.
-Beginning in 2014, 1,200 beneficiaries are randomly selected for the HOS-M if the plan has a population of at least 1,200, and all eligible beneficiaries are included in the sample for plans with populations of less than 1,200.
-Prior to 2014, 1,200 beneficiaries were randomly selected for the HOS-M if the plan had a population of at least 1,400, and all eligible beneficiaries were included in the sample for plans with populations of less than 1,400.
+A sample of people with Medicare is drawn annually from each participating plan and surveyed each year.
+Since 2014, 1,200 members are randomly selected for the HOS-M if the plan has an eligible population of at least 1,200; all eligible members are included in the sample for plans with populations of less than 1,200.
+Prior to 2014, 1,200 members were randomly selected for the HOS-M if the plan had a population of at least 1,400, and all eligible members were included in the sample for plans with populations of less than 1,400.
 The HOS-M must be administered by a CMS-approved survey vendor.
 The list of CMS-approved survey vendors can be found in the HOS-M Survey Vendors section.

-|Survey Preparation, Administration, Data Cleaning
+|Survey Preparation, Administration, Data Cleaning||Measurement Year|

 The Medicare HOS-M contains the following core components: